“Wrinkles should merely indicate where smiles have been.”Mark Twain

-“Mom, where were you when Adam and Eve were kicked out of the garden?” (okay, no one has asked that, but the concept that I ALWAYS have been was evident since they came into mental awareness).
+“Mom, where were you when Adam and Eve were kicked out of the garden?” (okay, no one has asked that, but the concept that I ALWAYS have existed was evident since they came into consciousness).

 I have learned a few things along my way, though.
-That might be why they think I’ve always been here.
+That might be why they think I’ve always been.

 The more I know, the more I know I don’t know.
 The only thing to which I can be certain, the only thing I can know FOR SURE, is that I don’t know as much as I think, and that I’ll always have an awful lot to learn.

 No matter other’s attempts at hiding age through plastic surgery, it’s the eyes that reveal the many stories they have seen.
 There are stories behind my grey-blue eyes (on a no-plastic surgery face)…stories of sadness and regret, stories of gratefulness and satisfaction, stories of compassion and fierce anger, stories of boredom and delight.

 If I could write a book (hee hee, maybe I have…) I would weave a few lessons I’ve learned through my life stories: